 A hymen is a small piece of skin that covers the entrance of the vagina.
 It is a part of/remnant of the development of the vagina.
 It is a thin membrane that is quite close to the vaginal entrance, contrary to popular belief.
-This means you can usually feel it or see it with a mirror.
+You can usually feel it or see it with a mirror.

 It is normal for a hymen to be torn/stretched from penetration of the vagina (including with fingers, penises, toys or tampons) for the first time, but it can also be stretched or split by a thousand other things: bike riding, horse riding, exercise or an accident.
 The chances of your hymen still being completely intact by your teenage years varies considerably.

 Every girl is born with a thin, flimsy hymen, but as oestrogen kicks in at adolescence, the hymen becomes thicker and more elastic (it contains oestrogen receptors).

 The hymen has the capacity to heal itself somewhat (as it has a blood supply like other skin), but once it is stretched open, it is pretty much gone for good.

 This being said, some pregnant women have been found with intact hymens, which brings into question many of our ideas about hymens being gone for good once they’re gone.

 Some may not be stretched adequately to ‘disappear’, but in fact may develop after only being partially stretched.

 If you want to know if your hymen still exists, you should in fact be able to see it if you get a hand mirror and a torch, or even better, take a photo so you can really inspect it.

 If your hymen exists, you will see it; if it doesn’t, you will only see the entrance to your vagina.
 A good test is if you can put a well-lubricated finger inside your vagina up to your palm without any pain.